Biden Urges 'National Unity' 22 Years After 9/11

-President Joe Biden called Monday for Americans to unite despite bitter political differences as the United States marked the 22nd anniversary of Al-Qaeda's 9/11 attacks.
+President Joe Biden called Monday for Americans to unite despite bitter political differences as the United States marked the 22nd anniversary of al-Qaida's 9/11 attacks.

 "We must never lose our sense of national unity, so let that be the common cause of our time."